 Tasting.
 It is impossible to describe the exact amount of ingredient to list for this spicy mango sauce.
 Taste the mixture of before heating.
 Adjust the salt, sweet, and the pepper accordingly.

 - 1 tbsp cilantro minced

 - Peel off the mango skin and scoop out the mango flesh.

 - In a blender jar, add the mango flesh, jalapeno.

 - Blend to a smooth silky consistent mixture.
 And keep aside.

-- In a pan, stir in cooking oil and minced garlic.
+- In a pan, stir in vegetable oil and minced garlic.

 - Saute till garlic becomes fragrant.

 - Add in the ground mixture and cook until it becomes thick and glazy.